 Landslides are the down-slope movement of rock or debris.
 As residential developments expand onto steep slopes, landslides are becoming a greater hazard for both people and homes.
 Additionally, in areas that have been severely burned by wildfires, the risk of landslides and debris flow may exist for two years or more.

 It’s important to take time to prepare and understand what to do before, during and after a major landslide.
-Download the PreparedBC: Landslide Information for Homeowners and Home Buyers guide to learn about protecting your home and property.
+To learn about how to propect your propert, download the PreparedBC Landslide Information Guide.

 The best way to prepare for a landslide is to be aware of changes that could signal one.
 To report suspected landslide indicators, call the 24-hour provincial toll-free number at 1-800-663-3456, contact 9-1-1 or call your local fire, police or public works department.